F5ChannelSE/stc/checkpoint4/README.md

 Task – [Download Shape POC Incentive](https://partnercentral.f5.com/content/1368324)

-Question – How much money can a SE earn for each qualified customer Shape POC?
+Question: How much money can a SE earn for each qualified customer Shape POC?

-Email t.byerly@f5.com and l.levinski@f5.com with your answer.

 ## HashiCorp